-- Policy for quality assurance of the programme of study: - o has a formal status and is publicly available - supports the organisation of the quality assurance system through appropriate structures, regulations and processes - supports teaching, administrative staff and students to take on their responsibilities in quality assurance - o ensures academic integrity and freedom and is vigilant against academic fraud - guards against intolerance of any kind or discrimination against the students or staff - o supports the involvement of external stakeholders
+- Policy for quality assurance of the programme of study: - o is a part of the strategic management of the program. - focuses on the achievement of special goals related to the quality assurance of the study program. - o has a formal status and is publicly available - supports the organisation of the quality assurance system through appropriate structures, regulations and processes - o supports teaching, administrative staff and students to take on their responsibilities in quality assurance - o ensures academic integrity and freedom and is vigilant against academic fraud - guards against intolerance of any kind or discrimination against the students or staff - o supports the involvement of external stakeholders - is developed with input from industry leaders and other stakeholders (i.e. industry leaders, professional bodies/associations, social partners, NGO's, governmental agencies) to align with professional standards. - integrates employer surveys to adapt to evolving workplace demands. - regularly utilizes alumni feedback for long-term effectiveness assessment. - is published and implemented by all stakeholders.